magentabusiness/magentabusiness.github.io/docs/samples/ble/raspberry-esp32-xiaomi-sensor-htu21d.md

 {% include templates/what-is-thingsboard.md %}

 This sample demo performs collection of temperature and humidity values produced by BLE broadcasting devices and further visualization on the real-time web dashboard.
 In this example we use [HTU21D](https://www.sparkfun.com/products/13763) connected to [ESP32](https://espressif.com/en/products/hardware/esp32/overview) and  [Xiaomi Smart Temperature & Humidity Sensor](https://www.amazon.com/Xiaomi-Bluetooth-Temperature-Sensitive-Thermometer/dp/B07B9SJJZJ).
-The purpose of this application is to demonstrate ThingsBoard  [data collection API](/docs/user-guide/telemetry/) , [visualization capabilities](/docs/user-guide/visualization/), [gateway API](/docs/iot-gateway/what-is-iot-gateway/) and the capabilities of [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) protocol, which you can use with both custom and mass-produce devices.
+The purpose of this application is to demonstrate IoT Hub  [data collection API](/docs/user-guide/telemetry/) , [visualization capabilities](/docs/user-guide/visualization/), [gateway API](/docs/iot-gateway/what-is-iot-gateway/) and the capabilities of [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) protocol, which you can use with both custom and mass-produce devices.

 Data is collected by a python script that is running on [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi).
-It pushes data to ThingsBoard server via MQTT protocol by using  [ThingsBoard MQTT client Python SDK](https://github.com/thingsboard/thingsboard-python-client-sdk) library.
+It pushes data to IoT Hub server via MQTT protocol by using  [IoT Hub MQTT client Python SDK](https://github.com/thingsboard/thingsboard-python-client-sdk) library.
 Data is visualized using built-in customizable dashboard.
 Demo that is running on Raspberry Pi is written in Python which is quite simple and easy to understand.

   ![Ble diagram](/images/samples/ble/ble-diagram.png)